Levi-Huynh/Data-Structures/notes/BinarySearchTrees.md

 - Is inserting into a binary search tree more or less work than inserting into an arry or linked list?
 Why?

+# DS OPERATIONS
+- Insert
+- Find (in)
+- Delete
+-

+Find 19 in tree
+Start at Root
+Compare Size
+If smaller:
+    go left
+If greater:
+    go right
+repeat

+if left is taken, go left, repeat if left is taken, go right, repeat else : create leaf

+# BST examples real world:
+-heap sort
+-if want to find or insert at beginning /end LL or DLL etc may be good -if just random search, hard to beat BST log n